0dataloss/ionos-billing-and-s3/README.md

 # ionos-billing
-python script to extract billing information
+Script to extract the most recent utilisations for:
+All the Virtual DCs
+All the Object Storages